NLPGuide/nlpguide.github.io/rfp/index.md

+### Classification
 Given a URL, predict whether or not it is an image.

 Given an HTML element, predict whether or not it is an advertisement that should be blocked.
 (See rules files for adblockers)

+Language identification for written variants of English like British, American, Canadian and Indian

+### Sequences / Generation

-Given a string, fix the encoding to make it more human-readable if necessary.
+Given a string, fix the encoding to make it more human-readable if necessary

 Given HTML, generate Markdown (.md)